mjucker/MiMA/docs/Parameters.md

 Namelist `moist_conv_nml` is only touched to make sure moisture handling is consistent accross namelists.

- Variable | Default Value | Meaning
+ Variable | Recommended Value | Meaning
  :--- | :---: | :---
  use_df_stuff | .true. | Make everything consistent with above `use_df_stuff`

 Namelist `lscale_cond_nml`: We want to re-evaporate outfalling precipitation if any of the layers below are sub-saturated.

- Variable | Default Value | Meaning
+ Variable | Recommended Value | Meaning
  :--- | :---: | :---
  do_evap | .true. | re-evaporate in below sub-saturated layers (if any) use_df_stuff | .true. | Make everything consistent